-If a similar proportion of luminaire types cannot be achieved, then the whole of the Open Office Space is to be used as the sample space.
+If a similar proportion of luminaire types cannot be achieved, then the whole of the Open Office Space is to be used as the Aggregate Method 1 Sample Space.

-Prepare a drawing of the Aggregate Method 1 sample space and calculate the sample space area (± 5% accuracy).
-Drawing may either be:
+Prepare a simple drawing of the Aggregate Method 1 Sample Space and calculate the sample space area (± 5% accuracy).
+The drawing can be:

 to scale